Abeerahmed1213/INSCALE-Technical-Assessment-/README.md

 **4. Getting Started:**

 	Install PyCharm
-	Install python
+	Install Python
-	Install Selenium Open Command   pip install -U selenium
+	Install Selenium by run the following command :  pip install -U selenium

 **5. Launch:**
-Afeter finish the setup,
+After finishing the setup,
 - Go to PyTest file
 - Choose Test_Online_Purchases file
 - Right-Click and Run
-- All test cases will be run. ( Reffer to the attachment)
+- All test cases will be run. ( Refer to the attachment)
 ![run test cases](https://github.com/Abeerahmed1213/INSCALE-Technical-Assessment-/assets/46742041/cd22931e-79f6-42d7-b889-4e1342d1049c)

-**6- Generate the report:**
+**6. Generate the report:**

 The steps you provided outline how to generate an HTML report for your test cases using pytest and the pytest-html plugin.
 Here's a summary of those steps: